vectara/vectara-docs/www/docs/learn/metadata-search-filtering/ootb-metadata-filters.md

 This field actually uses three value logic: true, false, and unset.
-We designed it like this to avoid creating too much metadata because customers are billed for metadata, so doing so is in the customer's interest.
+We designed it like this to avoid creating too much metadata because customers are billed for metadata, so it is in the customer's interest.
 Here is how it works using "neural networks" as an example:

 * To filter for only title fields, use `part.is_title = true`.
 You get results